Skip to main content

 • Flight auto-start is an option (enabled by default) that automatically initiates the flight when the device is ready for the flight (has GNSS fix and NRI/DRI is set).
 If you disable this option, a short button press in Flight Ready state is needed to start the flight manually.

-• MAVlink flight control is an option (disabled by default) that takes care of starting/ending your flight based on the data sent on MAVlink protocol when EXT port is connected to MAVlink flight controller.
+• MAVLink flight control is an option (disabled by default) that takes care of starting/ending your flight based on the data sent on MAVLink protocol when EXT port is connected to MAVLink flight controller.

 • Button flight control is an option (enabled by default) that controls whether Dronetag Mini button can be used for starting/ending the flight.
 Disable this option only if you think the button can be accidentally pressed by something inside the drone while it is in flight.